 Frequently Asked Questions

-The Dartmoor Line is a railway running from Crediton to Okehampton and is set to re-open for daily passenger services to Exeter later in 2021 for the first time in nearly 50 years.
+The Dartmoor Line is a railway running from Crediton to Okehampton and reopened in 2021 for daily passenger services to Exeter for the first time in nearly 50 years.

-A working partnership of Network Rail, Great Western Railway and Devon County Council have been successful in their bid to the Department for Transport to secure the funding to purchase and upgrade the line, which will be the first to re-open under the Government's ‘Restoring your Railway’ initiative.
+A working partnership of Network Rail, Great Western Railway and Devon County Council was successful in its bid to the Department for Transport to secure the funding to purchase and upgrade the line, which was the first to re-open under the Government's ‘Restoring your Railway’ initiative.

-Since closure to regular passenger trains in 1972 and freight trains in 2008, the condition of the track has deteriorated and upgrade work will need to take place before the line can safely open to daily passenger trains once again.
-The working partnership is planning to bring the railway to Okehampton back into use by the end of 2021.
+Since closure to regular passenger trains in 1972 and freight trains in 2008, the condition of the track had deteriorated and upgrade work was required before the line could safely open to daily passenger trains once again.
+You can see photos and videos of this work in our News section.